WilliamParks/pico21-v8/README.md

 This series of challenges focuses on V8 at an introductory level.

-While knowledge of V8 specifics is obviously required to complete these problems, we're trying to avoid overfitting to v8.
+While knowledge of V8 specifics is required to complete these problems, we're trying to avoid overfitting to v8.

 Not intended to be too difficult.